 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as explained in Part Two.
+Simple … first, set up your WordPress website or blog as shown in Part 2.
 Then, get it all configured as shown in Part Three.
-After all this is in place, you then connect all of the dots with plugins like the ones discussed in the section below.
+Once all of this is in place, you can then automate the process using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a few traffic-generation plugins that can:
+Let’s take a brief look at a few plugins that can help to:

-- Syndicate content automatically to social media sites and social bookmarking accounts
+- Distribute content automatically to social sites and social bookmarking websites

-- Distribute content to other sites via RSS
+- Distribute content via RSS to other online properties

-You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.